 Turnip green kimchi is well suitable kimchi to make in the fall season when turnip greens are abundant and cheap.
 Fresh red chili makes it more refreshing and light in taste.

-Turnip Green Kimchi are made with fresh red chili and fermented.
+Turnip Green Kimchi made with fresh red chili in a serving dish.

 Here is fresh taste of turnip green kimchi; the kimchi of autumn.